Cover of Lolita

 GBM Assessment (Score: 8.5/10)

-Lolita is one of the most brilliantly written and morally challenging novels in the English language, a work whose dazzling prose style both seduces and implicates the reader.
+Lolita is a brilliantly written and morally challenging novels in the English language, a work whose dazzling prose style both seduces and implicates the reader.
 Vladimir Nabokov created in Humbert Humbert one of literature's most memorable unreliable narrators, a man of immense erudition and monstrous desire whose eloquence forces readers to confront the dangerous power of beautiful language.
-The novel's extraordinary verbal artistry and moral complexity have secured its place among the supreme achievements of twentieth-century fiction.
+The novel's singular verbal artistry and moral complexity have secured its place among the supreme achievements of twentieth-century fiction.

 Initially rejected by American publishers and first issued by the Olympia Press in Paris in 1955, Lolita provoked intense controversy that gradually gave way to critical recognition of its literary genius.
 The novel's exploration of obsession, manipulation, and the dark underside of mid-century American culture challenged the era's conventions, and Stanley Kubrick's 1962 film adaptation brought the story to an even wider audience, cementing its status as a core work of American literature.